The Market

 8 ways to negotiate a smaller rent increase at lease renewal time

-- Small landlords may be more flexible than corporate-run buildings
+• Smaller landlords may be more flexible than larger, corporate-run buildings

-- Getting intel on your neighbors' rents can help give you an edge
+• Gathering intel on what your neighbors pay in rent can help give you an edge

-- Ask for upgrades if you can't push back against a rent increase
+• Ask for upgrades and repairs if you can't push back against a rent increase

 iStock

-If your lease is up for renewal, your landlord has likely notified you that your rent is going up.
-The New York City rental market is always extremely competitive and landlords typically try to increase rents for current tenants to match what they could get on the market from new renters.
+If your lease is up for renewal, your landlord has likely notified you that your rent is increasing.
+In New York City's highly competitive rental market, landlords typically try to raise rents for current tenants to match what they could get from new renters.

-You may not be experienced at negotiating, but the main tactics to negotiate your rent at lease renewal are not hard to deploy: Keep it polite and point out that you've been a good tenant and paid your rent on time.
-These are among the important considerations to help you get the best deal on your lease renewal.
+You may not be an experienced negotiator, but the main tactics to negotiate your rent at lease renewal are not difficult to deploy: Remain polite and point out that you've been a good tenant and paid your rent on time.
+These are among the crucial considerations to help you get the best renewal deal.

-It’s important to understand that the market is different now than it was a year or so ago when you signed your lease.
-If your original lease included a concession, you are unlikely to get a similar deal again.
-This is especially the case in a corporate-managed, amenity-rich rental building, where renewal offers are often non-negotiable.
+It's important to understand that the market may have changed since you signed your lease.
+For example, don't expect your landlord to offer another concession—especially in a corporate-managed, amenity-rich rental building, where renewal offers are often non-negotiable.

-And New York's new Good Cause eviction law gives many market-rate renters the right to challenge a rent increase above 8.82 percent in court so that's more bargaining power when negotiating a lease renewal.
+On the bright side, New York's new Good Cause eviction law gives many market-rate renters the right to challenge a rent increase above 8.82 percent in court.
+So that gives you a bit more bargaining power in certain situations.
 Read: "How to tell if your NYC apartment building is protected by the new Good Cause eviction law."

 [Editor's note: A previous version of this article was published in April 2024.
-We are presenting it again as part of our summer Best of Brick week.]
+We are presenting it again with updated information for March 2025.]

-The trick is not to respond emotionally to a big rent increase and to weigh whether staying is cheaper than moving out.
-Keep in mind that renewing your lease means you’ll avoid the costly hassle of moving to a new apartment, paying movers, a security deposit, and a broker fee.
+The trick is not to respond emotionally to a significant rent increase and to weigh whether staying is cheaper than moving out.
+Keep in mind that renewing your lease means you'll avoid the costly hassle of moving to a new apartment, including paying a moving company, a security deposit, and a potential broker's fee.

-Scotty Elyanow, a broker at Compass, points out, “There are very few no-fee rentals these days.”
-It also makes sense to renew if you know you’ll be in NYC for another year or so and you truly love your place.
+It also makes sense to renew if you know you'll be in NYC for at least another year and truly love your place.

-If you can’t afford to renew the lease and commit to the full term but keep paying some form of the rent—the old rent or a more modest increase—and the landlord accepts your payments, you become a month-to-month tenant.
-This can give you some flexibility, though there are also risks.
-You no longer have the protection of a lease, and if a landlord wants you out, particularly if you’re not paying the rent they asked for, you face eviction.
+What if you cannot commit to the lease renewal increase but keep paying your old rent?
+If the landlord accepts your payments, you become a month-to-month tenant, which can give you some flexibility but not without some risks.
+Specifically, you no longer have the protection of a lease, and if a landlord wants you out, particularly if you're not paying the requested rent, you face eviction.

 Here's what to know if you are negotiating a rent increase during lease renewal.